robertson809/redesigning-webtree/README.md

 ```
 where
 ```
-- The functiongi(CRN) is 48 minus number of theith stu- dent’s choice in which the CRN is found.
+- The functiongi(CRN) is 48 minus number of theith student’s choice in which the CRN is found.
 For example, if course CRN 25143 is first found in a student’s 36th ranked WebTree choice of four classes,gi(25143)= 48 − 36 =12.
 - The functionh(CRN,gi(CRN)) is the location of a class CRN within theith student’s ranked choiceg(CRN).
-    For example, if course CRN 25143 is found in a stu- dent’s 36th ranked WebTree choice of four classes, and it is the 3rd choice class in that choice of four classes, h(CRN,g(CRN))=3.
+    For example, if course CRN 25143 is found in a student’s 36th ranked WebTree choice of four classes, and it is the 3rd choice class in that choice of four classes, h(CRN,g(CRN))=3.
 - The functiony 1 (Si) is the student’s class year (senior=4,